 WINTER SUN

-I sit on a bright red deck chair savoring the warmth of the winter sun, enjoying a glass of cognac and a fine cigar.
+On a pleasant and sunny afternoon, I sit on a bright red deck chair, savoring the warmth of the winter sun, as I enjoying a glass of bourbon and a fine cigar.

-Six days earlier, ten inches of fluffy white snow rendered the patio unusable, dreary, cold, and covered by winter's frozen white cloak.
+Six days earlier, ten inches of fluffy white snow rendered this patio unusable.
+It was dreary, cold, and covered by winter's frozen white cloak.
+My deck chair had become a mound of snow.

 As I sit, I reflect on images of those convalescing in asylums, sitting near windows, in high-backed oak chairs with wooden wheels, woven cane seats and backs, blankets wrapped about their legs, absorbing the warmth of the sun, and aimlessly staring at a glistening blanket of freshly fallen snow, blue skies overhead.
 Though their eyes are open, do they really see?

 For five days I was ill.
 During that illness, the snow melted.
-It pleases me to inhale deeply the fresh, brisk winter air.
+To deeply inhale the fresh and brisk winter air pleases me.
 I have no attendant.
-I position myself precisely where I sit to absorb the bright rays rendering the sun's warmth.
+I position myself precisely where I desire to sit in order to absorb the bright rays rendering the sun's warmth.
 I have no blanket wrapped about my legs.
 My chair is red, not oak with cane inserts.
 My chair has no wheels.

-These things considered; I believe I am not convalescing in an asylum.
-I am not confined to an oak wheelchair with woven cane seat and back and with tall wooden wheels encircled with solid black rubber tires.
+These things considered; I acknowledge that I am not convalescing or recovering in an asylum, and I am not confined to an oak wheelchair with woven cane seat and back and with tall wooden wheels encircled with solid black rubber tires.
 I am not rolled about by white uniformed attendants unable to smile.
-I am pleased to declare it is my good fortune to not be an invalid under anyone's domain or care and that I continue to move about freely.
+Comprehending these facts, I am pleased to declare it is my good fortune to not be an invalid under anyone's domain or care and that I continue to be able to move about freely.

-I enjoy another cognac and watch my breath and the smoke from my cigar become visible mist that hangs and lingers in the cold winter air.
+I enjoy another glass of bourbon and watch my breath, filled with smoke which I inhaled from my cigar, become visible mist that hangs and lingers in the cold winter air and delivers a fragrant aroma to my nostrils.
 I am alive.
 I may still be sane.
 Therefore, unlike the others, I smile.